pagekit/docs/guide-translation.md

-# How to translate Pagekit
+# How to create a translation

 <p class="uk-article-lead">We work with Transifex.
 It‘s a simple and easy platform where you can share language files to work together on translations.</p>